sruthiviswanadham/Correlation_Regression/README.md

 # DATE :

-# EXP NO : 3 - Correlation and regression for data analysis
+#  Correlation and regression for data analysis

 # Aim :